rajapattanayak/multi-container-docker/README.md

-Test multi containers docker deployement to Elastic Bean stak using docker hub.
-Images are: NGINX, Redis, Postgres, NodeJS, ReactWebApp
+Test multi containers docker deployement to ElasticBeanstalk using docker hub.
+Images are: NGINX, Redis, Postgres, NodeJS, ReactWebApp.
+Request first comes to nginx then redirect to either react running on nginx or express running on nodejs.
+Redis being used to cache the result.
+Postgres stores data.